Consultations by Appointment Only

 While this may seem harsh for an honest mistake or a first-time aberration behind the wheel of your car, the justice system in Maine is committed to reducing the types of serious accidents associated with DUI and clamps down hard.

-To get out of an OUI charge, you need serious legal representation from a team that is committed to compiling the strongest possible defense and understands how these cases usually progress in Maine.
+To get out of an OUI charge in Maine, you need serious legal representation from William Bly who is committed to compiling the strongest possible defense and understands how these cases usually progress in Maine.

 Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI/DUI & criminal defense attorneys, serving Maine, today.